 See Also: (1)Ebbsfleet United.
 (2)Ebbsfleet, To.

 Gray, Matt – Manager of Sutton United, appointed to replace Paul Doswell at the end of the 2018-19 Season.
 Bald.
 Definitely not the other Matt Gray who used to play for us under John Rains in the early 2000’s.
-Also the man who surprised literally every living being on planet Earth by guiding Sutton United to the National League title in April 2021 and a place in the Football League.
+Also the man who surprised literally every living being on planet Earth, including us, by guiding Sutton United to the National League title in April 2021 and a place in the Football League.
+We suspect witchcraft or perhaps some form of deal with Lucifer himself being involved.

 See Also: (1)Doswell, Paul.(2)Dos.